-Reflections powers a best practice exit interview process that will:
+Reflections powers a best practice exit interview process:

 - Exit interviews are seen by existing employees as a sign of positive culture.
 They are regarded as caring and compassionate - a sign that the organization is big enough to expose itself to criticism and any conflict of interest in the workplace.

 - Exit interviews accelerate participating managers' understanding and experience of managing people and organizations.
 Hearing and handling feedback is a powerful development process.